ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # Overview

-The basic structure of the lab is similar to [lab02](/lab02), except for the one-time steps from that lab, and the fact that the repo you create will begin with some starter code (so that step will look a little different than before.)
+The basic structure of the lab is similar to [lab02](/lab02), except for the one-time steps from that lab, and the fact that the repo you create will begin with some starter code (similar to lab04)

 After creating the repo, you'll `git clone ... ` the repo, and then start editing Python code, trying to get test cases to pass.